DesantBucie/easy.nvim/README.md

 This uses neovim built-in LSP.
 Unfortunately that means, **you will be reponsible for installing lsp!** Check them out: https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md

-Only few servers are set(ts,js,html,clangd), put this in ~/.config/init.lua if your server doesn't work. `require'lspconfig'.<servername>.setup{on_attach=require'completion'.on_attach};`
+Ts,js,html,clangd are all set.
+To add your server to config(after you installed it) put this `lsp.<servername>.setup{}` to _~/.config/nvim/init.lua_

-Btw, setting up node, so global packages doesn't need root privilages: `npm config set prefix '~/.local/npm-global'/`(or any other directory that doesn't).
+By the way, set up node, so global packages doesn't need root privilages: `npm config set prefix '~/.local/npm-global'/`(or any other directory that doesn't).

 ## Instalation